HIGGAMEON/FNF-Modcharting-Tools-ModernPsych/README.md

 # Note
-I am not the creating of FNF-Modcharting-Tools-ModernPsych!
+I am not the creator of FNF-Modcharting-Tools-ModernPsych!
 I am just a random strange who ported to for Psych 0.7+ Feel free to help out if you want!